The Lego Batman Movie: Batman and pop culture references

-The film also features characters from other notable franchises and film series with them following the same narrative of The Lego Movie in that they came from worlds that co-exist alongside others of the Lego universe, which are made up of Lego playsets of the various media franchises.
-These additional characters include: Medusa from Lego Minifigures; the Swamp Creature, Evil Mummy and Lord Vampyre from Lego Monster Fighters; King Kong; the Daleks from the Doctor Who franchise; the Wicked Witch of the West and her flying monkeys from The Wizard of Oz; the Kraken from Clash of the Titans; Agent Smith and his clones from The Matrix franchise; Jaws shark; Harry Potters Lord Voldemort; Sauron from the Middle-earth mythos; the Tyrannosaurus and Velociraptors from Jurassic Park; Jason and the Argonauts Skeleton Warriors and the Gremlins.
-The scene where the Gremlins attack the Batwing is a homage to The Twilight Zone episode, "Nightmare at 20,000 Feet", which in turn is a nod to their origins as fictional creatures of the same name infamous for causing malfunctions.
-Originally, the film was going to include more villains such as the eponymous main antagonist from the Kill Bill duo logy, the Butcher from Gangs of New York and Annie Wilkes from Misery, but those ideas never came into fruition.
+The film additionally features characters from other notable media franchises with them following the same narrative of The Lego Movie in that they came from worlds that co-exist alongside other aspects of the Lego universe, which are made up of Lego playsets of the various franchises.
+These additional characters include: Medusa from Lego Minifigures; the Swamp Creature, Mummy and Lord Vampyre from Lego Monster Fighters; King Kong; the Daleks from the Doctor Who franchise; The Wizard of Ozs Wicked Witch of the West and her flying monkeys; Clash of the Titans Kraken; Agent Smith and his clones from The Matrix franchise; Jaws shark; Harry Potters Lord Voldemort; Sauron from the Middle-earth mythos; Jurassic Parks Tyrannosaurus and Velociraptors; Jason and the Argonauts Skeleton Warriors; and the titular monsters from the Gremlins franchise.
+The scene where the gremlins attack the Batwing is a homage to The Twilight Zone episode, "Nightmare at 20,000 Feet", which in turn is a nod to their origins as fictional creatures of the same name infamous for causing malfunctions.
+There are additionally two more references in this scene, one being the origins of the term when 1920s Royal Air Force pilots introduced a superstition that "gremlins" were sabotaging doomed planes, a popular achievement during World War II, and the other being the Looney Tunes cartoon, Falling Hare, in which Bugs Bunny battles a mischievous gremlin as it terrorizes him at an airfield and in a plane.
+Originally, the film was going to include more villains such as the eponymous main antagonist from the Kill Bill duology, Darth Vader from the Star Wars franchise, Gangs of New Yorks interpretation of William Poole and Miserys Annie Wilkes, but those ideas never came into fruition.